Home > Footwear

 We extensively evaluated seven top-notch rain boots over a rigorous two-month period.
 Our testing ground was the diverse landscapes of western Pennsylvania, where we traversed city streets, wooded trails, and everything in between, from leisurely dog walks to rain-soaked hikes and even a few wet bike rides.

-At the helm of our testing endeavors is Eric McKeegan, a veteran reviewer with a track record spanning 20 years.
-With a storied career that includes a distinguished tenure as Tech Editor for two leading cycling magazines, he brings expertise and insight to the table.
+At the helm of our testing endeavors is Eric McKeegan, a veteran reviewer with a 20-year track record.
+His storied career includes a distinguished tenure as Tech Editor for two leading cycling magazines, and he brings expertise and insight to the table.

 Beyond his expertise in the realm of bikes, Eric’s passion for outdoor pursuits extends to boating, camping, and hiking, making him highly qualified to assess the performance of rain boots across a spectrum of activities and environments.